-The Office of Student Financial Services, in collaboration with OTEAM leaders, will present a session to students regarding management of money and true expectations regarding the cost of college.
-In addition, OTEAM members will share their personal experiences and will inform students of resources available to help with financial management.
+The Office of Student Financial Services, in collaboration with OTEAM leaders, presents a session to students regarding management of money and true expectations regarding the cost of college.
+In addition, OTEAM members share their personal experiences and inform students of resources available to help with financial management.

 11:00 a.m.–12:30 p.m.

 Students and guests are separated into two tracks for this part of the orientation day.
 Half of the students, along with parents and guests, are encouraged to roam about and to review information presented by the representatives from various departments and organizations on campus.
 The other half of students and guests attend lunch.
 At the appropriate time, they switch.